networkoctopus/Silverletter/README.md

 **A love letter to 'old' hardware, delivered as a bootc image**

-Silverletter is based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main) It is intended for selected Intel-based MacBook Air computers and currently tracks [Fedora 44](https://fedoraproject.org).
+Silverletter is a bootable container, based on [Universal Blue's `silverblue-main`](https://github.com/ublue-os/main/pkgs/container/silverblue-main).
+It is intended for selected Intel-based MacBook Air computers and currently tracks [Fedora 44](https://fedoraproject.org).

+Instead of relegating my 11-year-old, 11-inch laptop to the gap in my couch - I wanted a reliable, modern/secure out-of-box system with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life***.

 This began as a playground for bootc using the excellent [Universal Blue image-template](https://github.com/ublue-os/image-template).
-Instead of repeatedly layering the packages my old laptop needed onto stock Silverblue, I built a custom one.
 It became my daily driver in early 2026 and eventually felt worth sharing.

-More than anything,this is a love letter to my 11-year-old, 11-inch laptop: a reliable out-of-box GNOME system with the necessary drivers included, kept close to its upstream base, and carefully tuned to **maximise battery life**.

-At 50% display brightness with Wi-Fi enabled and no apps open, my machine draws around **4–4.5 W**, or roughly 10 hours of battery life (if you aren't doing anything else, of course :P).
-Not that I use my machine this way, but for reference - with auto-brightness off and brightness at minimum, power usage drops to **3.3–3.5 W!**  Battery condition, open apps, Wi-Fi usage, peripherals, and exact hardware all contribute.

 ## What's in this image - credits to the maintainers of these projects